vignettes/IntroTVGEV.Rmd

 functions with values of several thousands or even much more when

-used.
-In order to facilitate the task of maximizing the likelihood, it
+are used.
+In order to facilitate the task of maximizing the likelihood,

-design functions, setting it to a date close to the mean date of the
+provided design functions, setting it to a date close to the mean date

 pBreak <- predict(fitNBreak)